ThePhD/future_cxx/papers/source/C - char16_t & char32_t string literals shall be UTF-16 & UTF-32.md

 <h6><b>Semantics</b></h6>

 <p><sup>11</sup>An integer character constant has type `int`.
 The value of an integer character constant containing a single character that maps to a <del>single-byte execution character</del><ins>single value in the literal encoding</ins> is the numerical value of the representation of the mapped character <ins>in the literal encoding</ins> interpreted as an integer.
-The value of an integer character constant containing more than one character (e.g., `'ab'`), or containing a character or escape sequence that does not map to <del>a single-byte execution character</del><ins>a single value in the literal encoding</ins>, is implementation-defined.
+The value of an integer character constant containing more than one character (e.g., `'ab'`), or containing a character or escape sequence that does not map to <del>a single-byte execution character</del><ins>a single value in the literal encoding</ins>, is implementation-defined.</p>
 </blockquote>